New South Wales XPT: Services

 The XPT fleet is currently used on services from Sydney to Grafton, Casino, Brisbane, Dubbo and Melbourne.
 The Central West Express to Dubbo and the Grafton Express pre-dated the XPT fleet, which took over those services.

 Fleet

 XP power cars

 A total of 19 XP power cars were built, originally powered by a Paxman Valenta 12RP200L engine with a single turbocharger.
-These were replaced from June 2000 by Paxman VP185 12-cylinder, diesel engines with four low-pressure turbochargers and two high-pressure turbochargers boasting 1492 kW that had been successfully used by some British Rail High Speed Trains since 1994.
-Traction equipment was manufactured in England by Brush Traction of Loughborough.
+These were replaced from June 2000 by more powerful Paxman VP185 12-cylinder engines, which have four low-pressure turbochargers and two high-pressure turbochargers boasting 1492 kW.
+The VP185 had been fitted in some High Speed Trains since 1994.
+Traction equipment was manufactured by Brush Traction, as with the HST.

-Power cars comprise five main compartments at the platform level.
-At the front is the drivers' cab, followed by the clean air compartment, engine room, cooling group, and compressor room at the rear of the locomotive.

 The XP power cars were named after cities and towns that the XPT served: